Whipple Museum of the History of Science

 Group Visits

 Due to space considerations, groups are limited to 25 people at once or one school class per session (plus accompanying adults).
 Larger parties are required to split into two or more groups and visit the museum separately.
-Unfortunately we have no waiting areas available, but there are many nearby University museums that can be visited by groups while waiting for their turn.
+Unfortunately we have no waiting areas available, but there are many nearby University museums (link is external)that can be visited by groups while waiting for their turn.
 Please book visits to these museums in advance.

 Venue Category: